Lapin0t/phd-manuscript/main/02_games.typ

 conway.t$.
 This self-referential definition should be interpreted as a coinductive one.
 The left subset $G_L$ is to be thought of as the set of games reachable by the left player in one move, and symmetrically for $G_R$.

+#guil[I think Joyal was the first to introduce a categorical
+structure on Conway games.
+See also the presentation by Méllies of Conway games in connection with Game Semantics.]

 #margin-note[For a more in-depth discussion of the two notions of subsets in
     type theory, see #text-cite(<HancockH06>, supplement: [pp. 194--198])]